-$nn_eos = -1$ the polyTEOS10-bsq equation of seawater [Roquet et al. 2015b] is used.
-The accuracy of this approximation is comparable to the TEOS-10 rational function approximation, but it is optimized for a boussinesq fluid and the polynomial expressions have simpler and more computationally efficient expressions for their derived quantities which make them more adapted for use in ocean models.
-Note that a slightly higher precision polynomial form is now used replacement of the TEOS-10 rational function approximation for hydrographic data analysis [IOC et al. 2010].
-A key point is that conservative state variables are used: Absolute Salinity (unit: g/kg, notation: S_A) and Conservative Temperature (unit: C_A).
+In\TEOS10 = true the polyTEOS10-bsq equation of seawater [Roquet et al. 2015b] is used.
+This equation of state consists in a 55-term polynomial approximation of the reference TEOS-10 expression, optimized for a Boussinesq fluid by giving density as a function of Conservative Temperature, Absolute

+Salinity, and pressure.
+The polynomial expression has a simple and computationally efficient expression for its derived quantities (derivatives and primitives) which makes it more adapted for use in ocean models.
+Note that a higher precision approximation (75-term, also polynomial form) is now used as the standard TEOS-10 approximation for hydrographic data analysis [Roquet et al. 2015b, IOC et al. 2010].
+A key point is that conservative state variables are used: Absolute Salinity (unit: g/kg, notation: $S_A$ ) and Conservative Temperature (unit: $^{\circ}C$ , notation: $\Theta$ ).
 The pressure in decibars is approximated by the depth in meters.
-With TEOS10, the specific heat capacity of sea water, C_p , is a constant.
-It is set to $C_p = 3991.86795711963 \ J K g^{-1} C^{-1}$, according to IOC et al. [2010].
+With TEOS-10, the specific heat capacity of sea water, $C_p$ , is a constant.
+It is set to $C_p = 3991.86795711963 \ J/kg/^{\circ}K$ , according to IOC et al. [2010].

-Choosing polyTEOS10-bsq implies that the state variables used by the model are Θ and S_A .
-In particular, the initial state deined by the user have to be given as Conservative Temperature and Absolute Salinity.
-In addition, setting ln_useCT to true convert the Conservative SST to potential SST prior to either computing the air-sea and ice-sea fluxes (forced mode) or sending the SST field to the atmosphere (coupled mode).
+Choosing polyTEOS10-bsq implies that the state variables used by the model are $\Theta$ and $S_A$ .
+In particular, the initial and restoring state defined by the user have to be given as Conservative Temperature and Absolute Salinity.
+In addition, the Conservative Sea Surface Temperature (SST) is automatically converted to potential SST prior to either computing the air-sea and ice-sea fluxes (forced mode) or sending the SST field to the atmosphere (coupled mode).
+This conversion is performed in sbcssm.F90 and sbccpl.F90 modules using eos\pt\from\ct routine.

-$nn_eos = 0$ the polyEOS80-bsq equation of seawater is used.
-It takes the same polynomial form as the polyTEOS10, but the coefficients have been optimized to accurately fit EOS80 (Roquet, personal comm.).
-The state variables used in both the EOS80 and the ocean model are: the Practical Salinity ((unit: psu, notation: S_p)) and Potential Temperature (unit: C_p , notation: D_p).
+In EOS80 = true the polyEOS80-bsq equation of seawater is used.
+It takes the same polynomial form as the polyTEOS10, but the coefficients have been optimized to accurately fit EOS-80 (Roquet, personal comm.).
+In this case, the state variables used in both the EOS-80 and the ocean model are: the Practical Salinity (unit: psu, notation: $S_p$ ) and the Potential Temperature (unit: $C_p$ , notation: $D_p$ ).
 The pressure in decibars is approximated by the depth in meters.
-With this EOS, the specific heat capacity of sea water, C_p , is a function of temperature, salinity and pressure [UNESCO 1983].
-Nevertheless, a severe assumption is made in order to have a heat content (C_pT_p) which is conserved by the model: C_p is set to a constant value, the TEOS10 value.
+With this EOS, the specific heat capacity of sea water, $C_p$ , should be a function of temperature, salinity and pressure [UNESCO 1983].
+Nevertheless, a severe assumption is made in the model in order to have a heat content ( $C_p\theta$ ) which is conserved by the model: $C_p$ is set to a constant value, the TEOS-10 value.